This is the 3rd and final column in a series on List Building.

 There are several ways you can present in-content opt-ins to your audience.

 You can use text links, plain text opt-ins, and graphic opt-in forms.
-It’s up to you how to do it, and you should probably use all three types to find out what works best for your audience, but in any case, the best way to start is by creating a landing page for each opt-in that you create.
+It’s up to you how to do it, and probably use all three types to find out what works best for your audience, but the best way to start is by creating a landing page for each opt-in that you create.

-When you use a text link this means that you create anchor text for the link that makes sense.
+When you use a text link, this means you create anchor text for the link that makes sense.
 You often see this on menu options, when linking to a blog post, or other internal content.
 This is also a good way to deliver opt-in options.

 To use a text link, first create a landing page for your opt-in offer that is attached to your email list and signs up people for your list when they provide their email addresses to you.